 One of the unique and most exciting activities you can try in Estonia is bog walking.
-There are a lot of wetlands and swamps, and some places are really hard or even impossible to reach on foot.
+There are a lot of wetlands and swamps, such as Selisoo, Viru Bog, and Soomaa National Park, and some places are really hard or even impossible to reach on foot.
 Estonia is also known for its flood season labelled as the fifth season when bog shoes are especially needed.
 Many bogs in Estonia are equipped with wooden boardwalks for such activities.

 There are a lot of places perfect for discovering the country with bog shoes and boardwalks, the Soomaa National Park being one of the most iconic marshlands in Estonia.
 Each season has its perks when it comes to bog walking and bog shoeing tours.